Black Friday → 40% OFF Annual Plans

 Example of how to introduce a new team member through email.

 Introducing a team to a new employee is equally important, especially when you’re the one in charge of that team.
-A great welcome email for the new employee can bridge the gap between both parties and kick-start employee engagement.
-This email by The Balance Careers is a great example of what you should remember.
+A clear welcome email for the new employee can bridge the gap between both parties and kick-start employee engagement.

-The email spends most of the text letting people know who Shania is.
+The email spends most of the text letting people know who the new team member is.
 The email uses the company to frame the introduction, starting with reminding employees of how successful the company is, and finishing with the company’s open house.

 This is a great example of how to introduce a new member to the team, even in a busy and professional environment.